JmPotato/Aam/README.rst

 All About "All about me"
 ----------------

 Aam means "All about me".
-It is a lightweight about me site generator.
+It is a lightweight about-me-site generator.
 To compare with a blog, Aam is for pages not posts.
-So you can use it to build your own pages to introduce everything about you.
+So you can use it to build your own resume page.

 Installation
 ===============